 Now your robot should be able to see that it has a temperature module connected to it.
 Open the OT App and connect to your robot over USB or WiFi.
 Then you can click on the "Pipettes & Modules" tab below the name of your robot.
 You should see the pipettes and modules connected to your robot, as in the screenshot below:

-- Request a protocol from the Opentrons team using the Protocol Request Form
+Request a custom protocol by using the Opentrons Custom Protocol Development Request Form.

 You can also find some protocols using the temperature module on our Protocol Library.